2011 Major League Baseball postseason: (2) Milwaukee Brewers vs. (4) St. Louis Cardinals

 This was the second postseason meeting between the Cardinals and Brewers.
-They last met in the 1982 World Series, which the Cardinals won in seven games.
-Just like before, the Cardinals once again defeated the Brewers, this time in six games, to return to the World Series for the first time since 2006.
+They last met in the 1982 World Series, which the Cardinals won in seven games for their ninth championship.
+The Cardinals once again defeated the Brewers, this time in six games, to return to the World Series for the first time since 2006.

 Game 1 was an offensive slugfest which the Brewers won 9–6, thanks to home runs from Ryan Braun, Prince Fielder and Yuniesky Betancourt.
 In Game 2, the Cardinals blew out the Brewers to even the series headed to St. Louis.
 Chris Carpenter and the Cardinals' bullpen would fend off a potential rally by the Brewers as they won 4–3 to take the series lead.
 In Game 4, Randy Wolf pitched seven solid innings as the Brewers came from behind to win and even the series at two.
 The Cardinals blew out the Brewers again in Game 5 to take a 3–2 series lead headed back to Milwaukee.
 The Cardinals would clinch the pennant in another blowout win in Game 6, thanks to home runs from David Freese, Rafael Furcal, and Albert Pujols.

 This was the first of three consecutive losses in the NLCS for the Brewers.
 They would return to the NLCS in 2018 and 2025, but they lost both to the Los Angeles Dodgers.

-The Cardinals would win their next and most recent pennant in 2013 against the Dodgers in six games.
+The Cardinals returned to the NLCS the next year, but lost to the eventual World Series champion San Francisco Giants in seven games after leading the series 3–1.
+The Cardinals would win their next and most recent pennant two years later over their archrival in the Los Angeles Dodgers in six games before falling in the World Series.